Submissions Are CLOSED.

 Connecticut’s Kid Governor Myra Stanfield is committed to her platform of Standing Up for Animals in Need, and raising awareness of how kids can help companion animals.
-To achieve this, she and The Connecticut Democracy Center are partnering with the Connecticut Department of Children and Families, PAWS for Kids, and the Office of Senator Logan on the 2020 CT Family Day and Poster Contest.
-This year’s poster contests asks:
+To achieve this, she and The Connecticut Democracy Center partnered with the Connecticut Department of Children and Families, PAWS for Kids, and the Office of Senator Logan on the 2020 CT Family Day and Poster Contest.
+This year’s poster contests asked:

 How Can You and Your Family Show Kindness to Companion Animals in Your Home or in Shelters?